nxtedition/nxt-graphics/README.md

 - Basic: `yarn dev` or `npm run dev`
 - Advanced: `yarn start` or `npm run start` (auto-open templates in Chrome Canary with disabled web security)

-See Emulating Caspar for more information
+See Emulating Caspar for more information.

 ## Building